prostep-ivip-e-V/vec/wiki/content/specifications/vec/V120/classes/itemequivalence.md

 title: ItemEquivalence
 toc: false
 type: specs
-date: "2019-05-05T00:00:00+01:00"
+date: "2020-02-01"
 draft: false
+specification: VEC
+version: 1.2.0
+documentType: "Recommendation"
+elementType: Class
+classes:
+  - ItemEquivalence
-menu_name: vec120
+menu_name: vec-1.2.0

-# Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
-weight:
 ---
-<html>   <head>     </head>   <body>     <p> Defines two or more ItemVersions to be equivalent out of the view of a certain company.
-The ItemEquivalence class will most likely be used by a company to express which PartNumber a certain PartVersion has in the context of other companies.
-However, for every other company separate ItemVersion-instances are needed as the statement of equivalence can be very subjective.      </p>    </body> </html>
+<p> Defines two or more ItemVersions to be equivalent out of the view of a certain company.
+The ItemEquivalence class will most likely be used by a company to express which PartNumber a certain PartVersion has in the context of other companies (same applies to <i>DocumentVersions</i>).
+However, for every other company separate ItemVersion-instances are needed as the statement of equivalence can be very subjective.      </p>
 ## General Information

 | Attribute               | Value |